adamwillows/academic-profile/content/_index.md

 action_label: Find out more &rarr;
 action_link: /about
 action_type: text
 description: I am an academic specialising in ethics, philosophical theology and science-engaged theology.
+I work on the nature of moral character, agency and virtue.
-I work on the nature of moral character and agency.
+full_description: I am an academic specialising in ethics, philosophical theology and science-engaged theology.
+I work on the nature of moral character, agency and virtue.
 My goal is to improve our understanding of ourselves as moral creatures – who we are, what we do and why.
 image_left: false
 images:
 - img/profile-500.webp